1st Fallschirm-Panzer Division Hermann Göring: Formation

-Establishment and initial phase - Police Administration
+Establishment and initial phase – police administration

 When Hitler, of the National Socialist German Workers' Party (NSDAP), was appointed Reich Chancellor on January 30, 1933, Captain Hermann Göring was appointed the Prussian Minister of the Interior in February 1933.
 This gave him the supreme command of the entire Prussian police and a general's rank.

 On February 24, 1933, Göring established the Polizeiabteilung z. b.
 V. Wecke (z. b.
 V. meaning "for special use").
 His intention was to create a police association that was loyal to the NSDAP regime.
 The outfit was named after its commander Major der Schutzpolizei Walther Wecke, a veteran of the First World War and a member of the NSDAP.
-Numbering 400 men, it was stationed in the Kreuzberg district of Berlin - a notoriously left-wing working-class area.
+Numbering 400 men, it was stationed in the Kreuzberg district of Berlin, a notoriously left-wing working-class area.

 The battalion soon became notorious for its brutal practices.
 In cooperation with the Gestapo, which was also under Göring's control, the Special Duties Police Battalion was involved in many attacks against Communists and Social Democrats and was responsible for the arrest of opponents of the regime.

 In June 1933, Göring enlarged the battalion and placed it under the command of the state police (Landespolizei), becoming the Landespolizeigruppe Wecke z. b.
 V. (Special Duties State Police Group Wecke), and then Landespolizeigruppe General Göring in January 1934.
 In the same month, under pressure from Hitler and Himmler, Göring gave Himmler's SS control of the Gestapo.
 To reinforce the position of his remaining unit, Göring increased its size and instituted a military training program.
-During the Night of the Long Knives, Hitler resorted to both Göring's state police group and Himmler's Leibstandarte SS Adolf Hitler, who executed many SA leaders, thus removing the formation as a threat to the NSDAP.
+During the Night of the Long Knives, Hitler resorted to both Göring's state police group and Himmler's Leibstandarte SS Adolf Hitler, who executed many Sturmabteilung (SA) leaders, thus removing the formation as a threat to the NSDAP.

-Air Force Control - Early Missions
+Air Force control – early missions

 In 1935 Göring was appointed Commander-in-Chief of the Air Force.
 Since he wanted to keep control of his "favorite unit", it was transferred to the Luftwaffe in September 1935 and renamed the Regiment General Göring.